CMU-67336-Data-Visualization/Project-1-Visualization-Critique/README.md

-# Project 1: Visualization Critique
+# Project 1: Visualization Critique and Develop Your Own Taste

 ## Step 1: Clone the Starter Repository
 In your local folder on your computer for 67-336.
 Open Terminal at this folder by CD-ing into it.
 Please refer to this documentation for help on how to do this in resources.